-This multilevel, multidisciplinary data science competition for BOTH academics and practitioners is intended to reduce the number of homeless youth, improve the foster care process, and encourage healthy family lives.
+This multilevel, multidisciplinary data science competition for BOTH academics and practitioners is intended to fight addiction, fuel recovery, and encourage healthy family lives.

-Master Modeler Competition 2023 requires the application of the INFORMS Certified Analytics Professional framework and domains for problem solving to provide National Center for Housing and Child Welfare and other related nonprofits meaningful insights, models, and solutions to make a societal impact.
+Master Modeler Competition 2024 requires the application of the INFORMS Certified Analytics Professional framework and domains for problem solving to provide Davis Direction Foundation and other related nonprofits meaningful insights, models, and solutions to make a societal impact.

 This competition includes two phases, where Round 1 teams of 2-4 submit a video of their Proposed Approach to solve the stated business / community problem, walking through how they would develop, run, and apply their proposed data science solutions.
 Teams advancing to the Finalist Round will have access to the identified data and will develop model/s using authorized tools of their choice to help answer the questions from our data sponsor / nonprofit clients.

-Presentation are planned as a Technology Association of Georgia Data Science & Analytics Society event for March 31 from 9 AM – 3:30 PM EST in the Atlanta area.
-Register HERE.
+Presentation are planned as a Technology Association of Georgia Data Science & AI Society event for March 22nd from 9 AM – 3:30 PM EST in the Atlanta area.

-The first place Academic and Practitioner teams are awarded prize money from INFORMS Analytics Conference, as well as a speaking spot for up to four total competitors (two per team) at 2023 INFORMS Business Analytics Conference in April.
+The first place Academic and Practitioner teams are awarded prize money from INFORMS Analytics Society, as well as a speaking spot for up to four total competitors (two per team) at 2024 INFORMS Business Analytics Conference in April.

 Community / Business Problem and Questions to Solve

-The data and business problems to solve are via National Center for Housing and Child Welfare and are intended to help the organization reduce homelessness among former foster youth that have aged out of the system.
+The data and business problems to solve are via Davis Direction Foundation and are intended to help the organization fight addiction and fuel recovery.
 The problem to solve is as follows:

 Answering the community problem is an important part of the assessment and teams should focus on answering the problem and helping solve the challenge more than developing an innovative approach unless the more complex, innovative insights and solution improves the ability to help the organization and support solving the business problem.